-The system bus is configured for symmetric multi-processing across two independent front side bus interfaces that connect the dual-core or quad-Core Intel Xeon processors.
+The system bus is configured for symmetric multi-processing across two independent point-to-point front side bus interfaces that connect the dual-core or quad-Core Intel Xeon processors.
 Each front side bus on the MCH uses a 64-bit wide data bus.
-The 1333 MHz data bus is capable of addressing up to 64 GB of memory.
+The data bus is capable of addressing up to 128 GB of memory.
 The MCH is the priority agent for both front side bus interfaces, and is optimized for one processor on each bus.

-Each cluster node board supports two dual-core or quad-core Intel Xeon processors, with score frequencies starting at 2.33 GHz.
+Each cluster node board supports two dual-core or quad-core Intel Xeon processors.
 Previous generations of Intel Xeon processors are not supported on the node board.